NEET PG 2018 Topper – How Rachit Agrawal topped the exam

 Rachit started early in his preparations as he believed that it would really helped him later on in the whole process of successfully cracking NEET PG.
 “Only hard work and dedication will help.
 There are 20 subjects and you need to focus right from the moment you begin MBBS, more specifically during the one year of internship,” he says.

-NEET PG counselling 2020 - MCC will conduct counselling of NEET PG 2020 in the second week of Mar...
+NEET PG counselling 2021- MCC will conduct the NEET PG counsel...